International TravelRail Travel

 The Eurostar Premier lounge in London St Pancras is open to Premier passengers but not Plus passengers.

-Access is also granted to Carte Blanche and Étoile members of the Club Eurostar program and American Express Platinum cardholders (UK, Belgium and France-issued cards but unfortunately not Netherlands-issued).
+Access is also granted to Carte Blanche and Étoile members of the Club Eurostar program and American Express Platinum cardholders (UK, Belgium and France-issued cards but unfortunately not Netherlands-issued cards).

 eurostar premier lounge at london st pancras